MEET OUR SCHOLARS

 Landenberg, PA

 Meryl Weinreb, M.A. is a retired pharmaceutical marketing executive with extensive experience in oncology – both from an industry and personal perspective.
 As a 3-time breast cancer survivor, she was uniquely equipped to successfully lead consumer marketing strategy and execution for AstraZeneca’s US oncology portfolio.
 She was responsible for a number of awarding-winning patient education and support programs for breast, prostate and lung cancer therapies.
 She led innovative adherence programs and worked with company researchers to create patient-friendly PI’s and clinical protocols.
 Ms. Weinreb served on the Executive Board of the Philadelphia affiliate of the Susan G. Komen Foundation for 7 years.
 She then continued to serve as the affiliate’s Education and Public Policy Chair.
 She is currently a Komen Advocacy Ambassador, working to increase government funding for breast cancer research and enacting legislation that will remove barriers to care.
-In 2013, she was invited to join Komen’s Advocates in Science Program, and in 2018 became a member of its steering committee and a Komen Scholar.
-She is the current Chair of the AIS Steering Committee and Chair of the Advocate Peer Review Committee.
+In 2013, she was invited to join Komen’s Advocates in Science Program, and in 2018 became a member of its Steering Committee and a Komen Scholar.
+She is the previous Chair of the AIS Steering Committee and Chair of the Advocate Peer Review Committee.
 She has served as a consumer reviewer for the Department of Defense’s Breast Cancer Research Program, Komen’s Postdoctoral Fellowship and Career Catalyst awards, and The Cancer Prevention Research Institute of Texas.
 She assists researchers – locally, across the country and sometimes abroad – with their grant applications and currently is collaborating as an advocate on several breast cancer research projects.